lsst-dm/ProdStat/doc/lsst.ProdStat/quickstart.rst

 The input yaml file should contain following parameters::

-  Jira: PREOPS-905 - jira ticket corresponding given campaign.
+  Jira: "PREOPS-905" - jira ticket corresponding given campaign.
-  collType: 2.2i - a token to help identify campaign workflows.
+  collType: "2.2i" - a token to help identify campaign workflows.
-  bin_width: 30. - the width of the plot bin in sec. job_names - a list of job names
+  bin_width: 3600. - the width of the plot bin in sec. job_names - a list of job names
+   - 'measure'
-   - 'pipeTaskInit'
+   - 'forcedPhotCoad'
    - 'mergeExecutionButler'
-   - 'visit_step2'
   start_at: 0. - plot starts at hours from first quanta
-  stop_at: 10. - plot stops at hours from first quanta
+  stop_at: 72. - plot stops at hours from first quanta
-  start_date: '2022-01-30' ; dates to select data, which will help to skip previous production steps
+  start_date: '2022-02-04' ; dates to select data, which will help to skip previous production steps
-  stop_date: '2022-02-02'
+  stop_date: '2022-02-07'

-The program scan panda database to collect timing information for all job types in the list.
+The program scan panda idds database to collect timing information for all job names in the list.
+Please note the list format for job_names, and the quotes are required around start_date, stop_date.
+This can take a long time if there are lots of quanta involved.
+Note that the querying of the panDA IDDS can be optimized further in the future.
 It creates then timing information in /tmp directory with file names like::

-  panda_time_series_<job_type>.csv
+  panda_time_series_<job_name>.csv

 plot-data
 ---------